PLC Program FAQ

 Initial registration is $440 (includes all learning materials, laboratory simulation software and access to the Module 1 exam) and registration for each of the remaining 18 modules is $70/module.
 Students may register for one or more modules at any time.

-Yes, our program is credit-bearing.
+Yes, our The PLC Technician Certificate program is credit-bearing.
 George Brown College is a fully-accredited post-secondary institution operating under the authority of the Ministry of Colleges and Universities in the Province of Ontario.
 The College received its Charter in 1967 and operates three campuses in Toronto, Canada with over 15,000 full-time and 64,000 continuing education students.
 All certificates, diplomas, and degrees conferred by George Brown College are done so under the power vested in its Board of Governors through the Government of Ontario.
 George Brown College is a member of the Colleges and Institutes Canada (CIC) which is Canada’s higher education sector leading organization consisting of over 200 post-secondary institutions.